podcast

 Episode 63: FAST is Popular, but Not Profitable; Microsoft to Shut Down Azure Media Services

-This week we discuss the topic of FAST and how as an industry, we have almost no details on revenue growth amongst the FAST platforms.
-With Plex’s recent round of layoffs and too many FAST channels in the market, we make the case that popularity, without profitability, is a problem for FAST operators.
-We also discuss YouTube TV's business including their outage that took place during the NBA playoffs, their decision to drop SNY and the MLB network, and YouTube's experiments with ad-blockers.
-Finally, we break down why Microsoft announced it will shut down Azure Media Services in 2024 an...
+This week, we discuss FAST and how, as an industry, we have almost no details on revenue growth across FAST platforms.
+With Plex’s recent round of layoffs and too many FAST channels in the market, we argue that popularity without profitability is a problem for FAST operators.
+We also discuss YouTube TV's business, including its outage during the NBA playoffs, its decision to drop SNY and MLB Network, and YouTube's experiments with ad blockers.
+Finally, we break down why Microsoft announced it will shut down Azure Media Services in 2024 and exit the video workflow business.Podcast produce...

 2023-07-11